 In an effort to create an integrated religious experience for our children at our largest gathering as a faith community, the General Assembly Planning Committee (GAPC) is seeking applications for a Camp Director.
-The Camp Director will provide the content and implementation of a day camp that engages children in actively deepening and developing their faith formation around covenant and how we gather, the two areas of focus for General Assembly (GA) 2013.
+The Camp Director will provide the content and implementation of a day camp that engages children in developing a spiritual practice and identity of reaching beyond the familiar in love.
+This builds on the 2014 theme for GA: Love Reaches Out.

 The Camp Director will be responsible for both creating the curriculum and implementing that curriculum during the hours listed below.
 In addition, the Director will recruit, hire and supervise up to two additional volunteer assistants and will supervise the two professional (KiddieCorp) staff.
-After the camp, a summary report will be provided to the GAPC and the GA Office no later than July 15.
+After the camp, a summary report will be provided to the GAPC and the General Assembly (GA) Office no later than July 15.

-The camp will be headquartered in the Marriott Hotel in downtown Louisville, within walking distance many activities and museums (map).
+The camp will be headquartered in a hotel in downtown Providence, within walking distance many activities and museums (Google Map).

 The Unitarian Universalist Association (UUA) has contracted with KiddieCorp to:

-You are welcome to use any of the existing UU curriculum resources and any of the local Louisville resources.
-You may want to consider the Children’s Museum, the Muhammad Ali Museum, the Louisville Slugger Museum, the Glass Museum, and many other options in downtown Louisville.
-There is a local trolley that moves through the middle of downtown.
-The total for any materials that you purchase and/or any admittance fees for all attendees and all staff must be less than $1,800 for the entire week of camp.
+You may use any of the existing UU curriculum resources and any of the local Providence resources.
+The total for any materials that you purchase and/or any admittance fees for all attendees and all staff must be less than $16,000.

-We are seeking a Unitarian Universalist who has previous experience providing day camp experiences in multi-age environments.
-The Director will be familiar with and be responsible for implementing any and all safe congregation recommendations for children’s programming.
-The Director will be well versed in Anti-Racism/Anti-Oppression/Multicultural work.
+The successful applicant will have previous experience providing day camp experiences in multi-age environments.
+The Camp Director will be familiar with and be responsible for implementing any and all Safe Congregations recommendations for children’s programming.
+The Camp Director must be knowledgeable in anti-racism/anti-oppression/multiculturalism and diversity work.
 Preference will be given to professional religious educators.
 Individuals of all backgrounds, races, ethnicities, orientations, preferences, classes, gender, sex, and theological orientation are encouraged to apply.

-Director honorarium of $750, six nights housing (one room at a hotel determined by UUA near the convention center) and GA registration for the director.
-GA registration for up to two additional volunteers.
+Compensation for the Camp Director includes an honorarium of $750, six nights lodging (one room at a hotel determined by the General Assembly and Conference Services staff near the convention center) and GA registration.
+GA registration is also included for up to two additional volunteers.
 All staff will also be fed with the children.

 All applications must include:

 Please assemble the materials described above and submit them to Janiece Sneegas, Director of General Assembly and Conference Services at email@example.com.
 Applications must be received by January 15 to be considered.

-Questions regarding curriculum can be addressed to General Assembly Planning Committee member Debra Gray Boyd, (614) 353-0505, email@example.com.
+Questions regarding curriculum can be addressed to General Assembly Planning Committee member Gregory Boyd, (717) 877-8522, firstname.lastname@example.org.

 Questions regarding compensation and budget can be addressed to General Assembly Director Janiece Sneegas, (617) 948-4207, email@example.com.